renatols-jf/spboot-chassi/README.md

 - `api-method`: String - GET, POST, PUT, PATCH, or DELETE.
 - `basic-auth`: List with 2 elements - user and password.
 - `bearer-token`: String.
-- `header`: List with 2 elements - key and value.
-Supports multiple.
+- `header`: List with 2 elements - key and value. **Supports multiple**.
-- `query-param`: List with 2 elements - key and value.
-Supports multiple.
+- `query-param`: List with 2 elements - key and value. **Supports multiple**.
-- `url-replacement`: List with 2 elements - key and value.
-Supports multiple.
+- `url-replacement`: List with 2 elements - key and value. **Supports multiple**.
 - `propagate-trace`: Boolean.
 - `propagate-request-entries`: Boolean.

 If an attribute supports multiple initializations, to initialize it multiple times an array with a multiple of its total parameter count should be provided, e.g, to add 2 query parameters, a list with 4 elements needs to be provided.

-Also, the first element of the hierarchy will be the label by which that ApiCall is retrieved.
-Here is an example of two different ApiCalls initialized by code and yaml.
+If the total number of parameters is not a multiple, the attribute value will be ignored, and it will not be initialized.

 You might want to initialize some contextual information within a request, like the current transactionId in a header.
 For that, you can grab the current context with `$Context` and access